Do Go On - Do Go On Presents: Arty Facts - Young and Jackson's 'Chloe'

 That is great.

-And then the other guy went on to be Dawson's best friend.
+And then the other guy went out to be Dawson's best friend.

 Pacey, yeah.